“Would you please stand for the singing of our National Anthem,” crackled Vice Principal Jenkins’ voice.

 Easton smiled broadly, and opened the door.

-Easton and Emileigh left their shoes and coats in the closet by the door and headed the direction of his mother’s voice.
+Easton and Emileigh left their shoes and coats in the closet by the door and headed in the direction of his mother’s voice.
 Lillian Patterson-Jacobs was in her study, finalizing the details for a new building ready for construction downtown.
 The room was less a study and more an elaborate library.
 Hundreds of books were stacked neatly upon dozens of shelves adorning each wall.
 In the centre was a rich mahogany desk, crafted with fine designs and imprints.
 A bronze lamp shone over endless paperwork, exposing detailed plans and blueprints.
 Lillian was sitting comfortably in her auburn leather chair, eyes trained on the specifics of her latest design.
 Her fading blonde hair tucked neatly into a smart bun at the nape of her neck, still dressed in her office oxfords.

 “Mom?
 This Emileigh Nuart.”

-Lillian pulled off her readers, and sat back in her chair to see a short, skinny, little thing with mousey brown hair and long bangs.
+Lillian pulled off her readers, and sat back in her chair to see a short, skinny, little thing with mousy brown hair and long bangs.
 Her plaid kilt needed to be hemmed, and her socks were not pulled up to the same height.
 Someone should iron her shirt, too, she thought, studying the girl’s face.
 Easton would be fourteen in a month, and it was no surprise that he’d finally brought home the person who’d infiltrated his concentration the last few weeks.
 She knew he’d been distracted.
 And that distraction is standing in my study, she bemused.

 Easton didn’t flinch.
 He knew that his mother was taken aback by him bringing home a girl unannounced.
 “Should we barbeque?”

-Lillian pulled her eyes away from Emileigh.
+Lillian pulled her eyes away from Emileigh, catching her breath.
 There was something about this child she had seen before.
 Something that reminded her of a memory, she decided.
 A memory that was filed away, long ago.
-“Why don’t we go out to eat?” she surprised Easton.
+“Why don’t we go out to eat?” she surprised Easton, suddenly.
 “Somewhere fancy.”

 Emileigh had felt the tension in the room.
 “Oh, Mrs. Jacobs, that sounds really great.
-But I told my, my Aunt that I wouldn’t be long.”
+But I told my … my Aunt that I wouldn’t be long” she stammered.

 “Ah, please come,” Easton returned.
 “Here, I’ll go get my phone and you can tell your aunt you’re staying longer.”

-Emileigh nodded, and Easton left to get his pack.
+Emileigh merely nodded, and Easton left to get his pack.

 “Emileigh,” Lillian began.

 “Mrs. Jacobs,” Emileigh, regaining composure, and relying on her training, stopped her.
 “I know.
 We both know.
 And when it’s right, Easton will know, too.”